derrod/legendary/README.md

                         Override language for game launch (defaults to system locale) --wrapper <wrapper command>
-                        Wrapper command to launch game with --wine <wine binary>  Set WINE binary to use to launch the app --wine-prefix <wine pfx path>
+                        Wrapper command to launch game with --set-defaults        Save parameters used to launch to config (does not include env vars) --reset-defaults      Reset config settings for app and exit --wine <wine binary>  Set WINE binary to use to launch the app --wine-prefix <wine pfx path>
                         Set WINE prefix to use